pwt/SonosKeyController/README.md

 # SonosKeyController

 This is a small Python script that waits for keyboard input at the console.
-Key-presses trigger calls to the Sonos HTTP API [1], which needs to be installed and running somewhere on the local network.
+Keyboard inputs trigger calls to the Sonos HTTP API [1], which controls various Sonos functions.

 The script is especially useful with a **FLIRC** [2], a USB dongle that is programmed to recognise infrared (IR) codes from arbitrary IR remotes, and then translates them into keyboard key-presses.
 Using the script with a FLIRC enables IR control of Sonos systems.